austinhuang0131/mstdn-party-plus/docs/index.md

 My name is [Austin Huang](https://austinhuang.me) and I perform moderation for both instances on behalf of [Fediverse Communications LLC](https://fediverse.us/).

 This guide serves as information for prospective and current users on mstdn.party (aka.
 "Mastodon Party") and mstdn.plus (aka.
 "MSTDN+").
 Currently there are two sections.
 One serve as a general introduction to the fediverse, and the other contains various information specific to the two instances.
+You can see our pages on the sidebar.

 This is a working document and may be amended at any time without notice.